New Market Insights: Australian Flexible Office Space Report - Q3 2023

 With the explosion of the startup ecosystem and the coinciding growth of coworking and serviced offices, flexible terms became popular for many small businesses who didn’t have the budget to commit to long-term leases.
 Today, businesses of any size, from one to a hundred-plus people have the option to sign more flexible agreements for a year at a time.
 This means that now, for the first time, the duration of tenancy commitment can match the certainty each business has about its business plans and fit their immediate need with room to grow or retract as required.
 For those businesses facing too much uncertainty and risk, there is even month-to-month agreements available for both coworking operators and traditional businesses who have spare office space to rent.

 If you’re a big fan of flexible office space for the flexible payment options, then you’ll have a few choices to consider.
-If you’re not sure where you’ll be in 6 months or a year then a month to month contract is ideal, though you’ll pay a slight premium of anywhere from 10-20% for the privilege.
-If you don’t mind making a longer-term commitment for a year or longer than you can often negotiate a better deal than rates shown.
+If you’re not sure where you’ll be in 6 months or a year then a month-to-month contract is ideal, though you’ll pay a slight premium of anywhere from 10-20% for the privilege.
+If you don’t mind making a longer-term commitment for a year or longer then you can often negotiate a better deal than the rates shown.
 In fact, right now we’re seeing deals offering 60% discounts when signing a 12-month agreement to entice companies back after the pandemic.